 With a Partner

 Edging with a partner can involve hands, mouths, sex organs, and toys.
 Talk about how to signal when one of you needs a break.
 It can be a word or a gesture, whatever works best.
 Experiment with changing positions or intensity when one of you gets close to orgasm.
-Switch from pentrative sex to touch, or from oral stimulation to using a toy.
+Switch from penetrative sex to touch, or from oral stimulation to using a toy.
 You can start with a couple of edging cycles, then work your way up to as many as you want.
 Use sensual massage on one another during breaks.
 The more cycles you go through, the more blood will flow into your pelvic area.
 This helps build excitement and can lead to more powerful orgasms.

 Edging allows you to explore new areas of your relationship, find new ways to please yourself and your partner, and gives you more powerful orgasms.
-Letting yourself to relax into the sensations of sex -- instead of simply working toward orgasm -- can open the door to a more playful, spontaneous relationship; bring you closer, emotionally, to your partner; and help you become a better lover.
+Letting yourself relax into the sensations of sex -- instead of simply working toward orgasm -- can open the door to a more playful, spontaneous relationship; bring you closer, emotionally, to your partner; and help you become a better lover.